nixilla/practical-grails-book/source/day_01_starting_up_the_project.rst

     grails

 This will start interactive Grails console.
-And while you're in this console, you can start you application, by typing:
+And while you're in this console, you can start you application, by typing "run-app":

 .. code-block:: text